 Copy the two_wire_knight_rider sketch below and paste it into the Arduino IDE.

-/*-------------------------------------------------------------- Program: two_wire_knigh_rider Description: Uses a PCF8574 IO Expander IC on the Arduino TWI bus to interface 8 LEDs.
+/*-------------------------------------------------------------- Program: two_wire_knight_rider Description: Uses a PCF8574 IO Expander IC on the Arduino TWI bus to interface 8 LEDs.
 A "knight rider" display is shown on the LEDs.
 Date: 25 April 2012 Author: W.A.
 Smith, http://startingelectronics.org --------------------------------------------------------------*/ #include <Wire.h> // address of PCF8574 IC on TWI bus #define IO_ADDR (0x40 >> 1) void setup() { Wire.begin(); // initialize the I2C/TWI interface } void loop() { static unsigned char data = 0x01; // data to display on LEDs static unsigned char direc = 1; // direction of knight rider display // send the data to the LEDs Wire.beginTransmission(IO_ADDR); Wire.write(~data); Wire.endTransmission(); delay(70); // speed of display // shift the on LED in the specified direction if (direc) { data <<= 1; } else { data >>= 1; } // see if a direction change is needed if (data == 0x80) { direc = 0; } if (data == 0x01) { direc = 1; } }

-The Knight rider display on the LEDs will start as soon as the sketch has been loaded to the Arduino.
+The Knight Rider display on the LEDs will start as soon as the sketch has been loaded to the Arduino.